uglygus/lnbush/README.md

 Create a directory structure whose files are symlinks to files within another directory structure.
 Written in BASH for easy modifications.

+Directories are real local directories, files are symlinks.

 I use this to keep a local copy of a very large and very slow ftp site.
 So that I can search the site without waiting.
 Once I've found what I need I can double click the local symlink and it opens the linked file from the FTP site.

 Similar to the c program [lndir](https://stuff.mit.edu/afs/sipb/project/sipbsrc/rt/lndir/).